-Custom signed firmware certificate
+Custom signed AXIS OS certificate

-To install test firmware or other custom firmware from Axis on the device, you need a custom signed firmware certificate.
-The certificate verifies that the firmware is approved by both the device owner and Axis.
-The firmware can only run on a specific device which is identified by its unique serial number and chip ID.
-Only Axis can create custom signed firmware certificates, since Axis holds the key to sign them.

-Install: Click to install the certificate.
-You need to install the certificate before you install the firmware.
+To install test software or other custom software from Axis on the device, you need a custom signed AXIS OS certificate.
+The certificate verifies that the software is approved by both the device owner and Axis.
+The software can only run on a specific device which is identified by its unique serial number and chip ID.
+Only Axis can create custom signed AXIS OS certificates, since Axis holds the key to sign them.Install: Click to install the certificate.
+You need to install the certificate before you install the software.

-• Delete certificate: Delete the certificate.
+- The context menu contains: - Delete certificate: Delete the certificate.